Into the wild

 Walkers have it made, with anything from a 1-mile easy access stroll to the 109 miles of the Cleveland Way National Trail – free downloadable route guides on the National Park website take you on step-by-step adventures to tumbling waterfalls, character-filled villages, coastal bays, moorland crags and historic monuments.

-It’s great for cycling too, with cycling centres at Dalby Forest (one of the best places in the UK for mountain biking) and Sutton Bank, as well as easygoing day-rides in the Howardian Hills Area of Outstanding Natural Beauty.
+It’s great for cycling too, with cycling centres at Dalby Forest (one of the best places in the UK for mountain biking), Sutton Bank and Great Fryup Dale, as well as easygoing day-rides in the Howardian Hills Area of Outstanding Natural Beauty.
 Or follow the Moor to Sea Cycle Network, the National Park’s flagship long-distance bike route, which consists of a stunning series of moorland, forest and coastal loops – that’s 150 miles of pedal-powered freedom on quiet roads, woodland tracks and bridleways.